 Free, unstructured, child-directed play is vanishing in today’s society.
 Yet many believe it’s crucial to children’s intellectual and emotional development, and to our survival as an innovative nation that is competitive in the global marketplace.

-Last week in Make-Believe: Free Yet Worth Thousands, we talked about why free play is good and why it is disappearing.
+Last week in Make-Believe: Free Yet Worth A Million, we talked about why free play is good and why it is disappearing.

 Let’s get practical now.
 What if we want our children to be able to play more, but we don’t know where to start?
 Here are some ideas:

 Or we could limit each child to one activity per week.
 Also, we could leave at least one weekend day free of commitments and let the whole family have some downtime.